RaphaelMarquesMartorella/Store-api-model/README.md

                                     API and Data Modeling for an E-commerce Store

             API developed using Node.js and its Express.js framework for an e-commerce store.
-Documentation created using Swagger UI
+Documentation created using Swagger UI.